 Wazilwthela / wazidingela uhlupho

-In life, there are some choices we make, acts we do, which may end up affecting our lives nagatively.
-The proverb seeks to remind people to scrutunise the choices or actions before implementing them to avoid undesirable consequences that can be avoided before they occur.
+Application: In life, there are some choices we make, acts we do, which may end up affecting our lives nagatively.
+The proverb seeks to remind people to scrutunise the choices or actions before implementing them to avoid undesirable consequences that can be avoided before implementation.